Grant Program Update

 "Everyone is Welcome," Wild Space Dance Company, funded in 2023

 Wisconsin Humanities funding is critical in our state.
 In 2024, we awarded over $215,000 in grants supporting 28 grassroots, community-led public projects and leveraging nearly $900,000 in matching funds.
-Wisconsin Humanities funds lead to enriched education, community engagement, cultural preservation, and stronger civic relationships.
-Our grant program is accessible and provides individual assistance for all applicants, including first-time applicants and smaller organizations.
-Wisconsin Humanities Major Grants and Opportunity Grants are available to support programs that invite us to reflect on our past, present, and future.
+Wisconsin Humanities funds led to enriched education, community engagement, cultural preservation, and stronger civic relationships.
+Our grant program provided individual assistance for all applicants, including first-time applicants and smaller organizations.

 Public programs can take many forms including exhibitions, performances, storytelling sessions, community discussions, guest speakers, public school or prison programs, workshops, oral history projects, panels, festivals, podcasts, town halls, films, and more.
 Creativity is encouraged!
 Humanities programs explore ideas and knowledge about human history and culture that prompt us to examine our shared past, present, and future.
 Inquiry, shining light on underheard histories, observation, storytelling, reflection, analysis, and discussion are the tools of the humanities.